Sex Mad: Release

 The LP was initially issued on Psyche Industry Records based in Montreal.
 Kerr provided the cover art.
 The band toured extensively in support of it, and caught the attention of Jello Biafra of the Dead Kennedys and the Alternative Tentacles record label in 1986.
 Alternative Tentacles ultimately issued Sex Mad in the United States and Europe, the former of which featured a reworked track listing.
 Nomeansno ultimately signed with the label and remained there until 2002, issuing nine studio albums, one collaborative LP, one live album, and numerous singles and EPs through the label.
 In 1992, Alternative Tentacles issued the Sex Mad/You Kill Me compilation CD and cassette, packaging Sex Mad with the preceding You Kill Me EP.

 Nomeansno left Alternative Tentacles in 2002, and began reissuing their back catalogue through their own Wrong Records imprint, with distribution through Southern Records.
-Neither Sex Mad nor You Kill Me, however, has yet been reissued.
+Though Alternative Tentacles re-released Sex Mad in 2026, You Kill Me has yet to be reissued.